haroahmad/Bet_On_The_Falcons/README.md

 To visualize our data, we created a dashboard that allows you to compare, in each year, the super bowl winner vs. non-super bowl winners.

 Additionally, we created a dashboard that, using our best performing model, allows you to input the features listed above to predict the score of such a team winning the super bowl.
-We believe this tool will allows teams to set achievable targets to maximize their chances to win a Super Bowl
+We believe this tool will allow teams to set achievable targets to maximize their chances to win a Super Bowl